pauldalewilliams/LAPSforMac/README.md

 3. Two Smart Groups used to identify Computers with/without the local admin account.
 4. The LAPS Account Creation script.
 5. The LAPS script.
-6. A Casper policy that creates the local Account, via a manual trigger.
-7. A Casper policy that creates the local Account, for FileVault enabled Macs, via a manual trigger.
-8. A Casper policy that randomizes the Local Admin account password using a manual trigger, after initial account creation, by running a script.
+6. A Casper policy that randomizes the Local Admin account password using a manual trigger, after initial account creation, by running a script.
-9. A Casper policy that randomizes the Local Admin account password on a specified interval, by running a script.
+7. A Casper policy that randomizes the Local Admin account password on a specified interval, by running a script.
-10. A Casper policy that calls LAPS Account Creation script.
+8. A Casper policy that calls LAPS Account Creation script.
-11. A local log for LAPS on each Mac.
+9. A local log for LAPS on each Mac.

 ## Admin Defined Variables
 ```{APIusername}```